 That’s roughly equivalent to emissions caused by the entire worldwide transport sector – every car, plane, train and boat on the planet combined.

-2. Raising livestock causes 65 per cent of all nitrous-oxide emissions.
+2. Raising animals for flesh, eggs and dairy causes 65 per cent of all nitrous-oxide emissions.
 Nitrous oxide has 296 times the global-warming potential of carbon dioxide.

 Oh, and it stays in the atmosphere for up to 150 years.

-3. Even the UN admits that the livestock sector is “one of the top two or three most significant contributors to the most serious environmental problems, at every scale from local to global”.
+3. Even the UN admits that the animal agricultural industry is “one of the top two or three most significant contributors to the most serious environmental problems, at every scale from local to global”.

 Are you going to argue with the UN?